alejandrojust/alejandrojust/README.md

 <!-- **alejandrojust/alejandrojust** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->https://github.com/alejandrojust/alejandrojust/blob/master/README.md

-### Alejandro Osorio - Full Stack Developer
+### I'm Alejandro Osorio,

-Backend developer with experience building robust and scalable APIs using FastAPI and Python, with knowledge of Next.js for full-stack integration.
+Software Engineer with experience building robust and scalable APIs using FastAPI and Python, with knowledge of Next.js for full-stack integration.
 I specialize in automation, developing trading bots, real-time data handling (WebSockets), and financial API integrations.
 My focus is on performance, efficiency, and clean software architecture-delivering reliable solutions that power algorithmic trading and data-driven systems.

 ### Contact me
 - [LinkedIn](https://www.linkedin.com/in/alejandrojust/)